wireddown/GCode-Machine-Configurations/cr30/use-pull1-recommendations.md

 # Apply `pull/1` changes and flash firmware

 - Flashing the firmware takes about 10-12 seconds.
-- ❌ Seems to have lost USB connectivity
+- ~~Seems to have lost USB connectivity~~
+- USB connectivity was stale on the host side.
+Firmware was respsonsive after refreshing the host.

 ## M115